 NISE Network development teams include educators, exhibit developers, and other professionals from museums across the country.
 We work together to make sure our educational products achieve their educational goals, are well-crafted, and represent best practices.
 Our collaborative development process also helps to create new knowledge to advance the field of informal science education and builds capacity at partner organizations.
 NISE Net products all go through extensive peer review during development.

-NISE Network products for the museum visitors are prototyped and evaluated with their target audience as an integral part of the development process.
+NISE Network products for museum visitors are prototyped and evaluated with their target audience as an integral part of the development process.
 Formative evaluation and Team-Based Inquiry approaches help ensure that programs, exhibits, and other visitor experiences are accessible, engaging, and educationally effective.
 Many products go through several rounds of evaluation and improvement before they are distributed.

 - Learn more about Evaluation and Team-Based Inquiry

-Audiences and Content:
+Audiences and Content

 Products are designed with an inclusive audiences approach using Universal Design principles.

-Educational Products are designed for sharing:
+Educational Products are Designed for Sharing

 - Products are designed to be easily edited and adapted for different audiences under a Creative Commons Attribution Non-Commercial Share Alike license.